Self-hosted deployment

 Worker enrollment flow

-1. Generate an enrollment key in the admin panel at Fleet > Enrollment Keys > New Key (or via sagewai fleet create-key)
+1. Generate an enrollment key in the admin panel at Fleet > Enrollment Keys > New Key, or run sagewai fleet create-key.

 Monitoring

-Sagewai ships with built-in observability.
-After running make infra, these are available:
+After running make infra, the following observability tools are available:

 ToolURLPurpose